Incident management for high-velocity teams

 Speedy, accurate communication helps build and keep customer trust.

-We have a strategic incident communication plan, use Statuspage to communicate our incidents, and provide regular status updates that follow a simple format.
+We have a strategic incident communication plan and provide regular status updates that follow a simple format.
 We also send an email to a set list of stakeholders that includes our engineering leadership, major incident managers, and other key internal staff.
+As previously mentioned, all of these communication methods are customizable within Jira Service Management and can be tailored to any organization's incident response plan.

 Sometimes, an incident is resolved quickly by the on-call team.
 But in cases where that doesn’t happen, the next step is to escalate the issue to another expert or team of experts better suited to resolve this specific incident.